NikitaYasinski/oop_and_patterns/README.md

 # oop_and_patterns
-Here are my realization of OOP and Patterns in Python
+This is my realization of OOP and Patterns in Python